layoaster/dev-notes/Python Coding Standars.md

 * [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html)

-The Google style is more readable and Sphinx supports it so documentation can be generated
+The Google style is more readable and Sphinx supports it so documentation can be generated automatically.
+The following is the Google style specification witouth type hints.

 #### Modules
 A really short description of the module never hurts.